Shau Kei Wan Government Secondary School: History

-In February 2021, during the COVID-19 pandemic, around 130 sixth form students and 10 staff members of Shau Kei Wan Government Secondary School were sent to quarantine after spending time in an examination hall with two students who were later found to be infected.
+In February 2021, during the COVID-19 pandemic, around 130 form six students and 10 staff members of Shau Kei Wan Government Secondary School were sent to quarantine after spending time in an examination hall with two students who were later found to be infected.
 The incident prompted some Hong Kong educators to question whether schools should aim to fully reopen.